SuzukaDev/suzukadev.github.io/content/articles/the-resilence-of-memory/index.md

 ## Message

+I wanted to express that no matter the circumstances, our environment and our mental or physical state, we still have some **inner freedom** to find joy and beauty, even if it is just in some short degree, and even if all around **seems** hopeless.
+And that we have always some control to decide what we want in our own world, and to focus on the things and the ones that wants to be with us (and to accept and honor what wants to be out).

-Seems we live in a shitty world.
+Seems we live in a <s>shitty</s> complicated world and it gets worse each day that goes by.

+Lots of wars.
+A genocide.

 Can't wait to wake up tomorrow and see which is the new war that has started or how many kids have been shooted or bombed while waiting for aid and food.

-I wanted to express that no matter the circumstances, our environment and our mental or physical state, we still have some inner freedom to find joy and beauty, even if it is in some short degree, even if all around seems hopeless.
-And that we have always control to decide what we want in our own world, and to focus on the things and the ones that wants to be with us, and to accept what wants to be out.
+We are continuously being bombed by bad news

+At the end I think the best thing we can do for us and for the world is to be in a **good place** with ourselves.
+I think when someone makes that, they become into some kind of lighthouses for others.
+Some kind of safe space/place.

+Just as the tree

 I like to write messages, concepts, etc. around my place, to remind myself different things.
-I think that when we capture a message with an image, the idea becomes more powerful.
+I think that when we capture a message with an image, the idea becomes more powerful and easier to remind.

+I do believe images are powerful.
+I do love writing litle messages for myself, and having them around.
+And I personally think that when a message is tied to an image, it becomes easier to remind (and also way cooler).

 # Process